 - To achieve a consistent brushed look on larger parts, finish it by hand with a hand pad, going in the same direction you were buffing in.

-Thanks for your review Jaron!
-Happy to hear the wheels are working for you!
+Thanks for the great review John!
+It's great to hear the wheels are working well for you.